 For starters, illicit drugs are often mixed with other substances without the user’s knowledge.
 This practice, performed by drug dealers to keep their profits high, increases the drug user’s chance of overdose and other negative outcomes.
 Overdose is one of the most troubling side effects of illicit drug abuse.

 But there are plenty of others to take into account, as well.
 Depending on factors like the type of drug, frequency of use, and method of ingestion, drug abuse side effects can range from mild to fatal.

 Many of these substances can alter your thinking and judgment, lead to persistent health risks, infectious diseases, and accidents.
 Negative health effects from substance abuse can occur after just one use.
-Let us help you build a better life free from illicit drug use.
+Let us help you build a better life free from illicit drug abuse.

 Illicit Drugs and Mental Health